Modern Foreign Languages

 In Year 8, the pupils are prepared for either Common Entrance at Level I, II or III, or for scholarships to various senior schools.
 Each pupil is equipped with relevant vocabulary lists and grammatical packs, as well as employing the CE Practice Exercise books (Levels I, II and III), with the scholars also using ‘So You Really Want to Learn Latin’ book 3, which takes them through to Common Academic Level and beyond.

-At OBH, we firmly believe that Latin plays an important part in our culture, society, and history, as well equipping us with translation, grammatical and etymologic skills, vital for all subjects across the academic board.
+At OBH, we firmly believe that Latin plays an important part in our culture, society, geography and history, as well equipping us with translation, grammatical and etymologic skills, vital for all subjects across the academic board.